-The pool operates on an exclusive booking system, where a group of up to four anglers can book the lake exclusive from Monday 9am to Friday 5pm.
+The pool operates on an exclusive booking system, where a group of up to four anglers can book the lake exclusive from Monday 9am to Thursday 6pm, or Friday 9am till Sunday 6pm, or alternatively for the full duration.
 Smaller groups, or even solo bookings are absolutely fine, and non-fishing partners are also very welcome.
-Mark is also available for 24-hour or 48-hour tutorial sessions as part of your booking should you wish to have some expert advice on hand.
+Mark is also available for 24-hour tutorial sessions as part of your booking should you wish to have some expert advice on hand.
 The secure, intimate, and very private site is locked upon entry meaning no-one can walk round and disturb you.
-To reduce the amount of angling pressure and with the carp’s welfare in mind the pool will only be open for 31 weeks of the year.
-There will be a closed season between mid-May and mid July to allow the carp to spawn and recover without any human interference, plus an additional closed season over the winter period from December to end of Feb/March.
-Furthermore the lake will remain closed on weekends.
-This not only benefits the carp by minimising the amount of stress and pressure, but also it will benefit the anglers too.
-When anglers arrive on Monday morning they know they will be “starting a fresh”, with the lake having received no angling attention, or any bait, for three full nights!
+With the carp’s welfare in mind the pool will has a 2 week closed period in May to allow the carp to spawn and recover without any human interference, plus during the winter months the fishing operates on a week on week off basis.
+With the pool being closed on Thursday and Sunday nights (except for full week bookings) this not only benefits the carp by minimising the amount of stress and pressure, but also it will benefit the anglers too.
+When anglers arrive on a Monday or Friday morning they know they will be “starting a fresh”, with the lake having received no angling attention, or any bait just before their arrival.

-Wainstones Pool is home to approximately 56-58 carp (we lost count when transferring the fish over from the stock pond!).
+Wainstones Pool is home to approximately 125 carp (we lost count when transferring the fish over from the stock pond!).
 These are made up of three original carp stocked back in 1994.
 Each weighing around 22-23lb, these wily old warriors are thought to be around 35-40 years old and are very seldom caught, making them some of the most sought after carp in the pool.
-There are also a number of carp that survived the fish kill of 2017, including the venue’s biggest carp; “Maximus”, which was last caught in 2016 at 37lb 11oz.
-With the lake being closed to anglers for 3 years who knows how big this fish could be when the lake reopens?!
-In addition to this two other 30lb+ survivors are present today; “Footprint” at just over 30lb, and “Phoenix” which recorded a weight of 36lb 3oz in 2016, so once again this could potentially be much larger when the fishery re-opens in 2020!
-There are also a number of 20lb+ fish, including a several upper 20’s that will almost certainly have pushed through the 30lb bracket by the time the pool opens in 2020.
-The remaining stock is made up of new introductions from some of the countries leading carp suppliers; such as VS Fisheries, AJS Fisheries, Fishers Pond and Carp 4 Restocking to name just a few.
+There are also a number of carp that survived the fish kill of 2017, including the venue’s biggest carp; “Maximus”, which was caught in March 2020 at 39lb 5oz.
+In addition to this two other 30lb+ survivors are present today; “Phoenix” which recorded a weight of 36lb 3oz in 2016, and "Bazza" which is around the 32lb mark.
+There are also a number of new and as yet un-named fish which have topped 30lb in 2020, as well as countless 20lb+ fish, including a several upper 20’s that will almost certainly top 30lb in 2021.
+The remaining stock is made up of new introductions from some of the countries leading carp suppliers; such as VS Fisheries, AJS Fisheries, Front Fish UK, Fishers Pond and Carp 4 Restocking to name just a few.
 Check out the gallery to take a look at some of the pool’s residents in more detail:

-- A maximum of two rods to be used.
+- A maximum of two rods per angler to be used.

 - Barbless hooks only.
 No long curve shank hooks or “360” rigs.